bolteu/kalev/README.md

 `kalev-lib` provides pure JVM implementation.
 Doesn't cotains any implementation of `Kalevipoeg`
 `kalev-android` contains bridge between Kalev and Android's log system. `PrintPoeg` format log entry as JSON string and print it to LogCat
+`kalev-okhttp` provide interceptor for `okhttp` to log network requests in Kalev-way

 ## Usage